 The Heart Failure Registry of the Optimize Heart Failure Care Programme is an ongoing, prospective, multicentre, observational study of patients presenting to participating Philippine cardiology centres.
 Patients were enrolled at six centres: a national government university hospital and five private hospitals.
 All centres were tertiary referral hospitals with cardiology training programmes.

-The registry included all hospitalised adult patients who fulfill the Framingham criteria for the diagnosis of HF.
+The registry included all hospitalised adult patients who fulfill the Framingham criteria6 for the diagnosis of HF.
 Lack of consent was the only exclusion criterion.
 All adult patients (age >18 years) with a primary or secondary diagnosis of HF (International Classification of Disease, 10th revision [ICD-10]) were screened.
 The diagnosis of HF using the Framingham criteria was validated by two independent reviewers.
 Those who fulfilled the inclusion criteria were included in the Registry.
 However, this analysis only included patients with HFrEF (ejection fraction [EF] of 50% or lower).
 The mother protocol was reviewed and approved by the University of the Philippines-Manila Research Ethics Board and the institutional review boards of the participating centres.

 DATA COLLECTION AND ANALYSIS

 The charts of all included patients were reviewed, and study related data were collected using a standardised data collection sheet.
 Data included age, sex, vital signs on admission, clinical signs and symptoms, documented aetiology of HF, comorbid conditions, prior interventions, alcohol and tobacco use, echocardiographic findings and functional class.
-The prescription of guideline-directed pharmacotherapy (i.e., use of beta-blockers, ARBs/ACEIs, MRAs and ivabradine) recommended as maintenance medication was also recorded.
+The prescription of guideline-directed pharmacotherapy7 (i.e., use of beta-blockers, ARBs/ACEIs, MRAs and ivabradine) recommended as maintenance medication was also recorded.
 Patient follow-up was only until hospital discharge.
 In-hospital outcomes such as mortality or complications (including cardiogenic shock, arrhythmias, worsening HF, acute coronary syndrome, stroke, need for intensive care, bleeding, renal failure, nosocomial infection, cardiac arrest or adverse drug events) were recorded.

 All results were summarised and stratified by year of enrollment.
 Continuous variables were reported as the mean ± standard deviation (SD) and compared using one-way analysis of variance (ANOVA).
 Categorical variables were reported as frequencies and percentages and compared using chi-square test.